Babiana ambigua: Description

 Babiana ambigua is a perennial plant of 5-8 cm, occasionally up to 16 cm high that emerges from an underground globular corm at the start of its growing season.
 Unlike in most other Babiana species, the netted, fibrous tunic that surrounds the corm does not enclose the stem all the way to the surface where it does not form a fibrous collar.
 The sparsely hairy stem is completely underground or reaches only slightly above ground.
 It often produces small corms in the underground axils or rarely makes stolons.
-It has hairy, strongly pleated, line- to lance-shaped more of less upright leaf blades of 3-15 mm wide that reach higher than the inflorescence.
+It has hairy, strongly pleated, line- to lance-shaped more or less upright leaf blades of 3-15 mm wide that reach higher than the inflorescence.
 Each inflorescence contains two to four, blue to mauve or sometimes lilac flowers.
 The flowers are each enclosed at their base by two hairy, green bracts of 10-30 mm or up to 40 mm long, sometimes with a brown tip.
 The inner bract is as long as the outer or slightly shorter and is split entirely to its base.
 Each flower has a mirror-symmetrical perianth that consists of a 10-19 mm long, funnel-shaped or oblique tube from the base, that splits in six unequal tepals near the top.
 The flowers smell spicy or sweet.
 The dorsal tepal is larger, 28-45 mm long, 10-12 mm wide and is joint 2-4 mm less higher up than the remaining tepals among themselves.
 The lower tepals are 20-30 mm long.
 The lower lateral tepals have white to cream-coloured blotches, that are offset by intense purple.
 The three stamens are crowded near the dorsal tepal, have curved filaments of 13-16 mm long, topped by line-shaped anthers of 6-8 mm long.
-The ovary is smooth or has some hairs on the higher end of the ribs, and are topped by a style that divides at the same level as the tips of the anthers into three branches, and each branches becomes wider it its upper third.
+The ovary is smooth or has some hairs on the higher end of the ribs, and is topped by a style that divides at the same level as the tips of the anthers into three branches, and each branches becomes wider it its upper third.